The Old Man and the Sea (1958 film): Reception

-The film premiered at the Criterion Theatre in New York City on October 7, 1958.
 Bosley Crowther of The New York Times wrote:

 Credit Leland Hayward for trying something off the beaten track in making a motion-picture version of Ernest Hemingway's The Old Man and the Sea, and credit Spencer Tracy for a brave performance in its one big role.
 Also credit Dimitri Tiomkin for providing a musical score that virtually puts Mr. Tracy in the position of a soloist with a symphony.
 And that just about completes a run-down of the praiseworthy aspects of this film.

-Among the film's shortcomings, Crowther notes, is that "an essential feeling of the sweep and surge of the open sea is not achieved in precise and placid pictures that obviously were shot in a studio tank.
-There are, to be sure, some lovely long shots of Cuban villages and the colorful coast...But the main drama, that of the ordeal, is played in a studio tank, and even some fine shots of a marlin breaking the surface and shaking in violent battle are deflated by obvious showing on the process screen."

-The film is rated 75% fresh on Rotten Tomatoes, based on 12 reviews.

-The film has been described as the "most literal, word-for-word rendition of a written story ever filmed".
-Time noted that "the script follows the book in almost every detail", but called the novel a fable "no more suitable for the screen than The Love Song of J. Alfred Prufrock".
-Time pointed out that Tracy was "never permitted to catch a marlin" while on location, so the "camera could never catch him at it" and the result is "Sturges must cross-cut so interminably—fish, Tracy, fish, Tracy—that Old Man loses the lifelikeness, the excitement, and above all the generosity of rhythm that the theme requires.
+Harrison's Reports praised the performances of Tracy and Felipe Pazos Jr. They also wrote: "Worthy of special mention is the exceptional photography, in Warnercolor.
+Some of the shots are breathtaking in their beauty."
+Variety acknowledged the film "has power, vitality, and sharp excitement as it depicts the gruelling contest between man and fish.
+It has been exquisitely photographed and skillfully directed [...]
+And yet Old Man and the Sea isn't a completely satisfying picture.
+There are long and arid stretches, when it seems as if producer and director were merely trying to fill time."

+Time magazine noted that "the script follows the book in almost every detail", but felt "to photograph these grand abstractions requires a lens more sensitive than any the Warner studio seems to have discovered in its locker.
+Most of the time all the spectator sees is Spencer Tracy sitting in a rowboat and mumbling to himself, and all he hears is Hemingway's own narrative prosing along the sound track."

 According to producer Hayward, Hemingway was pleased with the film, and said it had "a wonderful emotional quality and [he] is very grateful and pleased with the transference of his material to the screen.
 He thought Tracy was great (in light of his quarrels with him this is quite a compliment) ... the photography was excellent ... the handling of the fishing and mechanical fish very good.
 Had some minor dislikes ... but all in all he was terribly high on the picture and pleased with it."
 Hemingway himself, however, stated in 1959 that the only Hollywood adaptation of one of his stories that he liked was The Killers.

+Metacritic, which uses a weighted average, assigned the film a score of 49 out of 100, based on 8 critics, indicating "mixed or average" reviews.